BarWanunu/ex2/README.md

 # Welcome to our facebook platform for web !

-## How to compile and run our projectFfirst of all before we will explain about our project, you need to clone the repository and also install the dependencies
+## How to compile and run our project
+Before we will explain about our project, you need to clone the repository and also install the dependencies

 Please write the next two lines: <br> git clone https://github.com/BarWanunu/ex2 <br>